 Imagine how your life would change if your possessions were reduced to the essentials—only the things you truly wanted and needed.
 Japanese organizational consultant Marie Kondo has written an internationally bestselling book devoted to this idea, “The Life Changing Magic of Tidying Up.”

-Kondo has a view of possessions that may seem strange to the Western mind at first.
+Kondo, whose reach has grown thanks to a Netflix series in which she helps people resolve their clutter conundrums, has a view of possessions that may seem strange to the Western mind at first.
 She asks people to regard their things not as mere objects, but as living beings that deserve respect and purpose.
 Objects want to be used.
 Clothes want to be worn.
 It’s what they were created to do.
 If you can’t give them a job, it’s best to set them free.

 Instead of addressing your clutter by room, Kondo suggests to go by category (clothing, toys, books) and consider whether each item in that category brings you joy.
 If not, let it go.
 Tune in to how you really feel about each of your possessions, and you will suddenly notice the book you will never read, the hat you will never wear, or the immersion blender you never should’ve purchased.

 Done thoughtfully, this project may take a while to complete, but it saves a lot of hassle in the long run.
 Once you’ve pared down to the essentials, you won’t waste as much time and energy rummaging through things that no longer serve you, and it’s easier to find the stuff you actually want.
 You’ll also give your unwanted objects a chance to have a more purposeful existence elsewhere.
 Once you have a better feeling for what you truly value, it becomes easier to spot the items you don’t want.

 Having a place to put the rejects ensures they make it out of the house in a timely fashion.
 Bowman recommends keeping a permanent donation box to hold your unwanted objects until you have time to take them to their next home.